 The boiler room fire then could have ignited the fuel and caused the eventual explosion.

 Perhaps the crew was asphyxiated by clouds of methane bubbles that came up from a fissure on the seafloor.

 This does not explain the explosion.

-A comedy show in which two friends discuss a weekly mystery.
+A comedy mystery podcast in which two friends discuss a weekly mystery.